python-openapi/openapi-core/docs/integrations.rst

 View
 ~~~~

-As an alternative to the decorator-based integration, Flask method based views can be integrated by inheritance from `FlaskOpenAPIView` class.
+As an alternative to the decorator-based integration, a Flask method based views can be integrated by inheritance from `FlaskOpenAPIView` class.

 .. code-block:: python